jordanstreiff/rlj-gatsby/src/pages/index.md

 heading: Randolph Lucas Jones House
 subheading: Support sustainable farming while enjoying a cup
 aboutParagraph: >
-  The Randolph-Lucas Jones Housessss is a Georgian Revival-style mansion built in 1924 for Hollins Randolph, the great-great-grandson of Thomas Jefferson.
+  The Randolph-Lucas Jones Houses is a Georgian Revival-style mansion built in 1924 for Hollins Randolph, the great-great-grandson of Thomas Jefferson.
 It was later owned by Margaret Lucas until 1988 when it was sold to a developer and used as an event space.
 In 2013, it was set to be demolished, but was saved by Roger Smith and Christopher Jones, who bought and moved it to a